 Located in the Otago region

-The Moeraki Boulders are geological marvels, exposed by erosion of sedimentary rocks laid down from 65 to 13 million years ago.
-They are formed by the gradual precipitation of calcite in mudstone over 4 million years.
+They're formed by the gradual precipitation of calcite in mudstone over 4 million years.
 These spherical concretions are internationally significant for their scientific value and are a popular tourist attraction.

 Visit Katiki Point, the southern point of Moeraki Peninsula.
 View the historic Katiki Point Lighthouse, Te Raka a Hineatea Pa site, yellow-eyed penguins, and fur seals amongst other marine wildlife.
 Or visit Shag Point/Matakaea for diverse marine life, interesting flora, and great wildlife viewing.